nsoojin/BookStore-iOS/README.md

 # BookStore

+A sample app to practice `Result` type, unit tests, framework, and Swift documentation.
-An app to see new releases and search for programming books.
+You can see new releases and search for programming books from [IT Bookstore API](https://api.itbook.store)

 ## How to run